HOME ABOUT US PRODUCTS RESELLERS SUPPORT PURCHASE Scottsdale, Arizona (USA)

 5. Next go to the Authentication tab on the connectors properties dialog.

 6. On the Authentication panel, under the section “Basic Authentication”, uncheck / untick the option “Offer basic authentication only after starting TLS”.
 So this option is not checked, but Basic Authentication is checked.
-What this will do is not require an SSL connection before allowing authentication.
-Otherwise Exchange will not offer authentication unless the client (IGetMail) is connecting through SSL.
-Note that IGetMail supports SSL but you need certificates at the Exchange Server for Exchange to become an SSL Server.
-Certificates are not required at IGetMail’s side (SSL Client, which is why end users do not need certificates to use a browser to connect to a secure server).
+What this will do is not require an SSL/TLS connection before allowing authentication.
+Otherwise Exchange will not offer authentication unless the client (IGetMail) is connecting through SSL/TLS.
+Note that IGetMail supports SSL/TLS but you need certificates at the Exchange Server for Exchange to become an SSL/TLS Server.
+Certificates are not required at IGetMail’s side (SSL/tLS Client, which is why end users do not need certificates to use a browser to connect to a secure server).

 7. Apply your changes.